Fox attorneys to be investigated for lying in court on brink of blockbuster trial

 Still, Dominion's attorneys also claimed that a failure to share all relevant evidence in the case extends beyond Rupert Murdoch.

-Citing revelations from a separate lawsuit against Fox filed last month by a former producer, Dominion attorney Davida Brook said recordings of conversations featuring Fox host Maria Bartiromo, among others, were never released to Dominion's side.
-Brook further said there were thousands of message sent to or from Bartiromo's personal email account that weren't provided to Dominion in a timely manner.
+Citing the separate lawsuit against Fox filed last month by former producer Grossberg, Dominion attorney Davida Brook also said there were thousands of message sent to or from Bartiromo's personal email account that weren't provided to Dominion in a timely manner.

 The comments prompted clear discomfort from Davis.
 Such unease appeared to cause a bout of sarcasm from the judge when he said unprovoked to a Fox attorney that Bartiromo is "clearly neutral."